 Shusha: the cradle of Azerbaijani music and mugham

 Shusha's greatest export was never a product — it was sound.
 For generations this mountain city produced so many singers, composers and musicians that it earned a nickname: the conservatory of the Caucasus.
 To understand Shusha, you have to understand that it is, above all, a musical place.
+This guide explains why the city became a musical capital, what mugham actually is, the figures who shaped it, and how music fits into a visit today.

 Why Shusha became a musical capital